XXYG233/personal-blog/content/gallery/index.md

 draft: false
 ---

-I will be keep updating some of photographys🌌 here.
+I will keep updating some of the photographs🌌 here.

-No description for most of photographys, becasue I AM LAZY.
+No description for most of the photographs, because I AM LAZY.

 Most of them were taken by: